gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 and higher are shared between the DTLS chunk and the DTLS handshake parts.

-This issue is primarily for implementations of SCTP implementation and thus the DTLS chunk implementation resides in kernel space, and the DTLS handshake resides in user space.
+This issue is primarily for kernel implementation of SCTP, thus the DTLS chunk implementation resides in kernel space, and the DTLS handshake resides in user space.
 For user space implementations where both DTLS handshake messages and SCTP message protection can